-Makousa (Makoussa, Makossa) is a rhythm from Mali / Burkina Faso.
-Manou Dibango (from Kameroun) had a small hit with it (according to some the first disco-song!).
-Daga Madou Coulibali, from Kouana, in Mali, father-in-law of Youssouf Keita, has transformed the song for balafon.
+M Makossa (Makousa, Makoussa) is a music style from Cameroon.
+In the Douala language from Cameroun, it literally means “I dance”.
+Manu Dibango (from Kameroun) had a minor hit with the song ‘Makossa‘ (according to some, the very first disco song!).
+Daga Madou Coulibali, from Kouana, in Mali, father-in-law of Youssouf Keita, has transformed the song for balafon in Bwaba tradition.

 I said you wanna be starting something, You got to be starting something

 It’s too high to get over, too low to get under

 You’re stuck in the middle, and the pain is thunder

 (Inspired by that, I made patterns C and D myself)

 Above is a recording made in Konsankuy in Mali in 2011.
 Three balafons are played by Youssouf Keita, Kassim Keita and Ali Keita (soloist).